 - To leave a group (turn green to blue):

 1. Tap the settings button at the bottom-left of the group button.

 2. Tap Leave Group.

 - Public Group: Does not require an access code in order to join.

 - Private Group: Requires an access code in order to join.

 - Hidden Group: Requires both a group name and an access code in order to join.
 A hidden group can be seen only by those who have joined it.

-Contact your administrator or team leader(s) to obtain group access codes and hidden group names.
+Contact your administrator or team leaders (listed in the profile in your App Menu) to request group access codes and hidden group names/codes.
 They can easily find the info in their Profile within the App Menu.

 Only team administrators and leaders can add, edit, or remove groups.
 For more info, see How do I? . . .
 Customize My Groups (Add, Edit, Remove)?